urmel79/IO_esp8266_oled_gps_lora_gh/README.md

 The experimental setup (including the gps sensor) is located on the windowsill of my office with a view to the southeast.
 The colors of the gps tracks have the following meaning:

-- blue: *raw* positioning data from gps sensors
+- blue: *raw* positioning data from gps sensor
 - red: smoothed data by *running average*
-- green: smoothed data by *running average*
+- green: smoothed data by *running median*

 ## SQLite database layout